jupyterhub/jupyterhub/docs/source/monitoring/index.rst

 Monitoring
 ===================

-This section covers details on monitoring the state of your Jupyterhub installation.
+This section covers details on monitoring the state of your JupyterHub installation.

 .. toctree::
    :maxdepth: 2